giantswarm/docs/src/content/guides/prepare-azure-subscription-for-a-new-installation/index.md

 - An account with [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) or [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role.
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.

-### 2. Invite Giant Swarm's service principal to your Active Directory.
+### 2. Invite Giant Swarm's service principal to your Active Directory

 By visiting the following link you can invite GiantSwarm's Service Principal and authorize it to the Tenant AD on behalf of your organization.
 You just need to replace `${TENANT_ID}` with your Tenant ID, and `${SERVICE_PRINCIPAL_ID}` with the Service Principal ID provided by Giant Swarm.

 ```nohighlight